maths/stack-web/website_files/CaseStudies/2022/StringSimilarity.md

 </figcaption>
 </figure></div>

 We implemented a string metric directly in the computer algebra system MAXIMA and placed the corresponding function in the Question Variables field of the STACK question concerned.
-The corresponding XML file can be downloaded from this <a href="https://www2.hs-esslingen.de/~ahelf/STACK/String_Similarity.xml" target="_blank">link</a> (June 2022).
+(See below for updates)

 In the bottom figure we see 18 different student answers (in German) which are positioned in a coordinate system according to both similarities and are classified without errors.
 The radii of the disks represent the number of equal student answers.
 In total, this task was processed 263 times.
 The acceptance domain for correct answers is white-marked.